Sunday, December 22

 Close to the temple is another important spiritual spot called Gopi Talav Tirth, a lake that is connected to the legends of gopis visiting Lord Krishna and eventually offering their lives to merge with the soil here.

-History Of Nageshwar Jyotirlinga Temple
+Nageshwar Jyotirlinga Temple History

 The Architecture of Nageshwar Temple